Investigators link MH17 plane crash to Russian officials | DW | 14.11.2019

 "The indication of close ties between Russian government officials and leaders of the DPR raise questions about their possible involvement in the deployment of the Buk-Telar (missile), which brought down flight MH17 on 17 July, 2014," read Kraag's statement.

+Flight MH17 departed from Amsterdam for Kuala Lumpur on July 17, 2014.
+It was shot down over eastern Ukraine by a Russian-made BUK missile.
+All passengers and crew, mostly Dutch nationals, were killed.

+Prosecution of the four suspects identified by investigators is set to begin in March 2020.
+Girkin along with fellow Russians Sergey Dubinsky and Oleg Pulatov and Ukrainian national Leonid Kharchenko are expected to be tried in absentia.

-By publishing the report, investigators hope to identify new witnesses that can shed light on questions that remain unanswered.
+By publishing the new information, investigators hope to identify new witnesses that can shed light on unanswered questions that could aid the prosecution.
+Specifically, they hope to find out if Surkov and Shoigu had "a role in the planning and execution of military operations in the summer of 2014 in eastern Ukraine" when militants shot down the plane.

 More information to follow...